Skip to Content, Navigation, or Footer.

 Despite increasing evidence of music’s benefits, Devlin said that the lack of integration into clinical settings is due to the lack of infrastructure or awareness in many health care institutions.

-“We’re only just beginning to scrape the surface of what we know about how and why music is helpful, and how to optimize for the use of music in different clinical settings,” she added.
+“We’re only just beginning to scrape the surface of what we know about how and why music is helpful, and how to optimize use of music for different kinds of clinical needs,” she added.

 With their research gaining momentum, Lin, Wang and Khatri are working to make music therapy a standard feature at the Miriam Hospital.
 Their next steps involve collaborating with hospital volunteer coordinators to ensure that patients have continuous access to music, and they are hoping to expand the program to other hospitals and health care settings.

-“Research doesn’t exist in a vacuum,” Khatri said.
-“We do it to improve patient care, to find better treatments, and what’s exciting about this project is that we could directly see the impact it had on patients.”
+“Research … doesn’t exist in a vacuum,” Khatri said.
+“We research for the sake of providing better care or treatments to our patients.
+And I think something that’s so exciting about this project in particular is the fact that we could really directly see the impact it had on the patients.”

 Powered by SNworks Solutions by The State News